Opinion | At Biden’s presser, bad questions adopt a right-wing frame

-One reporter told the story of Josef, a boy from Honduras who entered the U.S. after a long trek.
+One reporter told the story of Josef, a boy from Honduras who entered the United States after a long trek.
 The reporter then asked:

-His mother says she sent her son to this country because she believes that you are not deporting unaccompanied minors like her son.
-That’s why she sent her son alone … is your messaging in saying that these children will be allowed to stay in this country … encouraging families like Josef’s to come?
+His mother says that she sent her son to this country because she believes that you are not deporting unaccompanied minors like her son.
+That’s why she sent him alone … is your messaging and saying that these children are and will be allowed to stay in this country … encouraging families like Josef’s to come?

-The unstated premise of this is that the mere fact that Josef tried to enter the U.S. is inherently a negative development, one caused by Biden’s decision to allow in children and teens (adults and families are still mostly excluded under a public health rule) to apply for asylum.
+The unstated premise of this is that the mere fact that Josef tried to enter the United States is inherently a negative development, one caused by Biden’s decision to allow in children and teens (adults and families are still mostly excluded under a public health rule) to apply for asylum.
 But why should anyone presume that an inherent negative?

 One answer might be that the facilities holding migrant kids are overflowing, creating terrible conditions.
 That’s true, but that still doesn’t support the question’s premise, because the alternative to allowing kids in is to not allow them in.